keboola/component-ms-sharepoint/README.md

 share the same display name.
 In such case, the extractor automatically deduplicates the column names by appending the underlying unique `API name` of the column separated by the `_` underscore sign.
 Leading to column names such as `Title_LinkTitleNoMenu`, `Title_LinkTitle`.

+### Use column display names

+List columns in SharePoint consists of a `display name` that is by default displayed in the SharePoint UI view and an `api name` that is underlying unique identifier of a column and does not change.
+This option allows you to choose which of the names you wish to use in the result table.

+**NOTE** that when using the `display name` duplicate column names will be automatically deduplicated.
+Also some of the system columns are prefixed with `_`, these underscores will be dropped since Storage columns cannot start with underscore signs.

 ## Storage load setup